Will my course content display in the Blackboard app?

 The Due Dates feature pulls information from Blackboard Learn's calendar tool, so your school must have the Calendar building block installed.

 Hidden grade columns are supported.
-Grade Center columns that are hidden from students do not display to students in a web browser or in the Blackboard app.
+Grade Center columns that are hidden from students do not display to students in a desktop web browser or in the Blackboard app.

 The following grade information is not available in the Blackboard app at this time.